 Albergue Gaucelmo (CSJ), Calvario, 4, association, donation, 46 beds, B, K, Bike, Tel: 987 691 901, http://www.csj.org.uk, open Apr to Oct inc.

 Albergue La Senda, Calle Real, private, €5, 34 beds, W, D, K, @, Bike, Tel: 650 952 721, http://hostel-caminodesantiago.com/, open: unknown.

 Albergue Nuestra Señora del Pilar, Plaza de Jerónimo Morán Alonso, private, €5, 72 beds, W, B, K, @, Cred, Bike, Tel: 987 631 621, http://albergueelpilar.com/, open all year.

 Albergue Municipal, Plaza de Jerónimo Morán Alonso, W, K, @, Bike, Tel: 987 631 687, open 15th May to 15th Sep

-The current albergue run by the Confraternity of St James is built on the site of the 12th-century Hospital de San Gregorio, who was also known as Gaucelmo, hence the current name.
+The current Albergue run by the Confraternity of St James is built on the site of the 12th-century Hospital de San Gregorio, which was also known as Gaucelmo, hence the current name.